jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.

-Configure Components
+Configure H2 database server
 -------------------------

  *  Add an Application User

 This quickstart uses secured management interfaces and requires that you create an application user to access the running application.
 Instructions to set up the quickstart application user can be found here: [Add an Application User](../README.md#add-an-application-user)

+The standard user and password is:

+        Username : quickstartUser
+        Password : quickstartPwd1!

 That user is necessary for the server-one (where the ejb client is deployed) establish a trusted communication channel to server-two (where the EJB is deployed).

-The last line shows the secret value we are going to use.

  * Configure the H2 Network Server